torvalds/linux/Documentation/kernel-hacking/locking.rst

 A more complex problem is the so-called 'deadly embrace', involving two or more locks.
 Say you have a hash table: each entry in the table is a spinlock, and a chain of hashed objects.
-Inside a softirq handler, you sometimes want to alter an object from one place in the hash to another: you grab the spinlock of the old hash chain and the spinlock of the new hash chain, and delete the object from the old one, and insert it in the new one.
+Inside a softirq handler, you sometimes want to alter an object from one place in the hash to ayesther: you grab the spinlock of the old hash chain and the spinlock of the new hash chain, and delete the object from the old one, and insert it in the new one.

 There are two problems here.
 First, if your code ever tries to move the object to the same chain, it will deadlock with itself as it tries to lock it twice.
-Secondly, if the same softirq on another CPU is trying to move another object in the reverse direction, the following could
+Secondly, if the same softirq on ayesther CPU is trying to move ayesther object in the reverse direction, the following could
 happen:

 +-----------------------+-----------------------+